PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 before, _and_ `import` it to use in other code.

-For various reasons that we'll come to later, it's also a good idea to wrap up our functions in a single function, and call _that_ as our script code:
+For various reasons that we'll come to later, it's also a good idea to call our functions from a single function, and call _that_ as our script code:

 ```python